Leticia-NdO/algorithms-in-java/README.md

-# algorithms-in-java
+# algorithm-in-java
-Algorithms exercises in Java
+Algorithm exercises in Java